Continual Pre-training of MoEs: How robust is your router?: Conclusion

 \section{Conclusion}

 We have conducted a comprehensive empirical study on the continual pre-training of decoder-only MoE transformer language models.
 Our large-scale experiments, involving 2B parameter MoEs trained on 600B tokens, demonstrate that both Penalty-Balanced (PBT$k$) and Sinkhorn-Balanced (SBT$k$) routing algorithms exhibit surprising system-level resilience to distribution shifts, maintaining balanced loads as measured by the novel Maximum Routing Imbalance metric.
 We established that MoEs preserve their sample efficiency advantage over FLOP-matched dense models during CPT and that, when using infinite LR schedules and replay, a Granular PBT$k$ MoEs can match the performance of fully re-trained baselines across German and Code transitions, at a fraction of the computational cost.
-Finally, we saw that early MoE layers change the most during CPT and that it is accentuated for models that forget more, suggesting that future work could investigate special treatment of these layers to reduce forgetting.
-Collectively, our findings establish MoEs as robust continual learners, comparable to dense models, and underscore their potential as scalable, adaptable foundation models for language.
+Finally, we saw that early MoE layers change the most during CPT, suggesting that future work could investigate special treatment of these layers for improved performance.
+Collectively, our findings establish MoEs as strong continual learners for text, comparable to dense models, and underscore their potential as scalable, adaptable foundation models for language.